jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 Click **add a builder**.
 On the *Add Builder* page the appears, select "Grunt" as the **Builder**.
 Leave everything else as default and click **SAVE**.

-![Configure Builder][8]
+![Configuring the Builder][8]

-Next, click **add a stage** on the right side of the screen.
+Next, click **add a new stage** on the right side of the screen.
 DevOps Services integrates with Bluemix, and this is a simple project, so the default information here is sufficient to deploy your project.
 To make sure that the project has a unique path, though, add the flag `-n` followed by a unique host name to the first line of the Bluemix script.
 As an example:

-![Configure Deployer][9]
+![Configuring the Deployer][9]

 If the project manifest file (`manifest.yml`) didn't specify a host name, or if the project required a particular service, you could define them here by adding `cf` command lines to the Bluemix script.
 The manifest included in this sample application specifies a host name and does not require any services, so we do not need to add anything to the script.
 Click **SAVE**.
 On the Pipeline page, click **Request Build**.